cvut/javascript/tooling/README.md

 ## Module Bundlers

-Once you decide to divide your code into neat modules or tap into [npm’s huge registry](https://www.npmjs.com/), you will need to decide how to deliver your code for browser.
+Once you decide to divide your code into neat modules or tap into [npm’s huge registry](https://www.npmjs.com/), you will need to decide how to deliver your code to browsers.

 Node.js supports CommonJS by default, so your server-side code will work out of the box.
 However, browsers don't understand `require` or `exports` in your modules.
 This is where _module bundler_ comes to play: it will load your _entry file_, traverse your dependency graph and spits out a single JS file, _bundle_, ready to be served to browsers.

+### Webpack

+[Webpack](https://webpack.js.org/) is the most popular and mature solution these days.
+It handles all assets, including CSS files and images.
+Webpack takes a “batteries-included” approach: it has a specific ecosystem and it is less composable than Browserify, but handles common use cases more easily.
+The possible issue with Webpack is a tight coupling with your code; since Webpack encourages you to import everything to your JS, including CSS files, the code won't work without compile step in Node.
+This is especially visible with its overloading of `require` by specifying loaders [directly within the code](https://webpack.js.org/loaders/#via-require).
+However, this practice is discouraged and not used much in practice; the recommended way is to specify your configuration in [`webpack.config.js` file](https://webpack.js.org/configuration/) outside of your code.

+On the other hand, Webpack brings some significant advantages:

+- It has a [live reloading server](https://webpack.js.org/guides/development/#webpack-dev-server) and supports [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
+- With [Code Splitting](https://webpack.js.org/guides/code-splitting/) you can break your JS into multiple bundles so browser progressively loads only the code it needs on the current page.
+- Your JS components can be aware of CSS which helps keep your styles contained and sane (see [CSS Modules](https://github.com/css-modules/css-modules)).
+- You can compile the same codebase for both browser and Node (see Universal or [“Isomorphic” JavaScript](http://isomorphic.net/)).

+### Browserify

-Our favourite bundler is [Browserify](http://browserify.org/); it’s very simple to use, can be nicely extended and plays well with existing Node ecosystem.
+For smaller and JS-only projects consider [Browserify](http://browserify.org/); it’s very simple to use, can be nicely extended and plays well with existing Node ecosystem.
 While developing project, you may want to use [Watchify](https://github.com/substack/watchify), which monitors changes in your files and rebuilds the bundle for you.

-Recently [Webpack](https://webpack.github.io/) gained traction as more complete solution.
-It handles all assets, including CSS files and images.
-Webpack takes a “batteries-included” approach: it has more closed ecosystem and it is less composable, but handles common use cases more easily.
-Perhaps the most controversial feature of Webpack is use of “[loaders](https://webpack.github.io/docs/using-loaders.html)” [directly within the code](https://webpack.github.io/docs/using-loaders.html#loaders-in-require) which breaks interoperability with other CommonJS modules and can lead to duplication of code, since you need to repeat your loaders all over the place.
-The recommended way is to specify your configuration in [`webpack.config.js` file](https://webpack.github.io/docs/configuration.html) outside of your code.

-The choice of bundler depends on your preferences and project needs.
-Browserify is a great choice for small and JavaScript-only projects, it is easy to tinker with and compose with others and its sharper focus on JS bundling can be also advantage.
-Webpack seems to be a favourite solution for React projects and it lets you do more with your assets with less hassle, like inlining images to CSS or [combining CSS with JavaScript components](https://github.com/css-modules/css-modules).

 ### Recommended Readings